vectorgrp/vector-vscode-vcast/README.md

-Additionally, if you are using a version of VectorCAST that is older than VectorCAST 23, you must manually add the crc32 utilities to your VectorCAST install directory from this GitHub repo: https://github.com/vectorgrp/vector-vcast-crc32
+Additionally, if you are using a version of VectorCAST that is older than VectorCAST 23, you must manually add the crc32 utilities to your VectorCAST install directory from this GitHub repo: https://github.com/vectorgrp/vector-vcast-crc32.

 ## Usage

 This extension extends the VS Code Test Explorer.

-To use the extension, just open a folder that contains one or more VectorCAST test environments, then click on the Test Explorer "Flask" icon in the activity bar.
+To use the extension, open a folder that contains one or more VectorCAST test environments, then click on the Test Explorer "Flask" icon in the activity bar.
-Within a few seconds a list of test environments will be displayed with a list of units and functions that have test cases.
+Within a few seconds a list of test environments will be displayed with a list of units, functions, and tests for each environment.

-If you want to initialize a workspace or folder for VectorCAST testing, simply run the command: "VectorCAST Test Explorer: Configure" from the command palette (Use: ctrl-shift-p or View->Command Palette to access), or click on the "Flask" button, and then click "Configure VectorCAST Tests"
+If you want to initialize a workspace or folder for VectorCAST testing, simply run the command: "VectorCAST Test Explorer: Configure" from the command palette (Use: ctrl-shift-p or View->Command Palette to access), or click on the "Flask" icon in the activity bar, and then click "Configure VectorCAST Tests".

-Once the extension is configured, you will be able to use the following features
+Once the extension is configured, you will be able to use the following features:

 ## Features